If you have had your heart-broken, you know how painful that is.

 If the play doesn’t work, he could get tackled behind the line of scrimmage.
 That’s the big risk.

 Jesus liked to run the bootleg.
-And you thought Jesus didn’t anything about football.
+And you thought Jesus didn’t know anything about football.
 Here is what I mean.

 Jesus was constantly embracing vulnerability.
 He wasn’t trying to fool people but he was often going into vulnerable situations to make some gains in people’s lives.